brikrey67/rails-views/readme.md

 Lets take a closer look at our terminal to see how the information is being passed into our terminal.

-If you submit the form now, and check your terminal for the value of `params`, you should see something like:
+If you submit the form now, and check your terminal for the value of `params`, you should see a hash that looks something like...

 ```
 {